-You may want to dry some items without

-tumbling (such as wool sweaters, stuffed toys, or pillows).
-Use the drying rack (see page 12) and the Rack Dry feature for these items, and a low temperature setting.
+You may want to dry some items without tumbling (such as wool sweaters, stuffed toys, or pillows).
+Use the drying rack (see page 12) and the Rack

+Dry feature for these items.
+Be sure to use a low temperature setting.

 During the drying cycle, the drum turns, but the rack does not move.
 Drying time depends on the amount of moisture in the items.